Required Annual Training

 Why is there a hold on my student account?

-First-year students are required to complete their mandatory training.
-Those who do not complete the training by the due date receive a registration hold on their student account.
-This hold is removed once you complete your training.
+First-year students are required to complete their mandatory student training by the due date.
+Those who do not complete the training by the due date receive several full registration holds on their student account.
+Once you fully complete all training modules assigned to you in Blackboard (and get passing grades on quizzes), the system marks you as complete, which triggers an automated process for hold removal.

 Do I need to complete this even if I'm a professional student?